wesnoth/wesnoth/INSTALL.md

 ## Prerequisites

-Wesnoth requires a compiler with sufficient C++14 support such as GCC 5.0 and later, or Clang 3.8 and later.
+Wesnoth requires a compiler with sufficient C++14 support such as GCC 5.4 and later, or a version of Clang with equivalent support.

 You'll need to have these libraries and their development headers installed in order to build Wesnoth:

- * Boost libraries             >= 1.56.0
+ * Boost libraries             >= 1.59.0
      Most headers plus the following binary libs:
    * Filesystem
    * Locale